This year’s Cash Converters Supercars Eseries will feature a hybrid format of the competition, with two championships within the series.

-The All Stars races will see the BP Ultimate Safety Car complete one mandatory competition caution in each race to occur between laps 7 and 9.
+The All Stars races will see the BP Ultimate Safety Car complete one mandatory competition caution in each race.

 The Pro Series will see the Safety Car deployed at race control’s discretion following on-track incidents, similar to how it operates in real life Supercars events.

 The Cash Converters Supercars Eseries will take place on the iRacing platform, running over six weekly rounds from August 25th to September 29th and will be broadcast live on Fox Sports 506, Kayo, 7Plus, and Supercars’ Twitch, Facebook and YouTube channels.